flowtsohg/mdx-m3-viewer/README.md

 If `reforged` is true, they want a Reforged SD resource and...\
 If `hd` and `reforged` are true, they want a Reforged HD resource.

+For example, when a new MDX model is being loaded, and it is detected as a Reforged model (version > 800), any internal resources like its textures will be loaded with `solverParams = {reforged: true}`, and if the model is detected to be HD: `solverParams = {reforged: true, hd: true}`.

+You can also manually supply your own parameters.\
+For example, let's suppose we want to load the Warcraft 3 Footman model, but with a twist - we want all three versions of it - RoC/TFT, Reforged SD, and Reforged HD.\
-Following this, the loading code can be something along these lines:
+The loading code can be something along these lines:
 ```js
 let TFT = viewer.load('Units/Human/Footman/Footman.mdx', mySolver);
 let SD = viewer.load('Units/Human/Footman/Footman.mdx', mySolver, {reforged: true});
 let HD = viewer.load('Units/Human/Footman/Footman.mdx', mySolver, {reforged: true, hd: true});
 ```

-Note that you don't have to use these exact values.
-Rather, these are the values that will be sent by the MDX handler or map viewer, when loading internal textures, models, and other files.

-What does the path solver do, then?
+So what does the path solver do with `solverParams`?\
-As always, that depends on the client and the server.
+As always, that depends on the client.\
-For example, the client may append the parameters as url parameters, which can be seen in the existing clients.
+For example, the solver may append the parameters as url parameters, and the server selects the game based on them.\
-The client can also completely ignore these parameters and return whatever resources it wants.
+The solver can also completely ignore these parameters and return whatever resources it wants.

 #### Starcraft 2 models are tiny